douglas-pires/javascript-chaining-methods/README.md

 // result: ['fruit', 'candy']
 ```

-Javascript is the language of a thousand wonders, and we can have the impression that everything is permitted.
 The pattern above is called _Function Chaining_ and is used when you want to call multiple functions using the same object, and using its same reference.

 By any means, the array method `map` returns an `Array`, that hence it has a formidable number of methods.
 By returning a reference that points to an `Array`, you will have access to all properties that `Array` has.
 Knowing that we can use the same principle to create our own methods chaining.